Latvian Third League

-The Latvian Third League (3. līga) is the fourth tier of football in Latvia.
+The Latvian Third League (3. līga), also known as the Dali Dali 3. līga for sponsorhip reasons since 2023, is the fourth tier of football in Latvia.
 It is organised by the Latvian Football Federation.

 History

 In 2019, the Latvian Football Federation changed the Latvian football league system by expanding it to a fourth tier, the Third League.
 The aim was to greatly reduce the number of teams in the Second League and increase the prestige of the higher levels of the league system.
 Due to the COVID-19 pandemic in Latvia, the inaugural 2020 season did not fully proceed as planned.
 The first edition of the Third League, held in accordance with the newly established format, took place in 2021.

 Competition format

 Regional stage

 There are four regional divisions (West, Center, North, and East) in the Third League, each containing approximately 10 teams (though the exact number in each division varies by season), which must play home and away games against their regional opponents.
 From each region, two teams advance to the promotion round, whereas the other teams do not continue the season.
 This stage of the league is typically contested from April to September.

 As this is the lowest level of Latvian football, no relegation takes place within the league.